thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

         * Skipper plus one crew, (we are fun and friendly, laid-back yet professional) we promise your guests will love us.
 Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the crew.
         * Island Activities for day charters incl.
-Stand up Paddle Boards, beach games, novelty inflatables and beach volleyball
+Stand up Paddle Boards, beach games, splash mat and beach volleyball

         * Use of tablet with premium Spotify and sound system on board